We all have a back story.

 Homeschooling (“alt ed”) of my kids greatly informed these attitudes towards education.
 When you take education into your own hands, especially for renaissance reasons, many of its common forms and supposed agendas become quite puzzling (or not).
 In this regard, living in Silicon Valley isn’t what you might think.
 The schools here are obsessed with teaching to the grade, although there are glimmers of hope of alternative models.

 I like helping people to improve themselves and I am strongly optimistic about my view that I can learn something from everyone I meet, and that no innovation problem is insurmountable, at least in the first degree.
+Of course, humans have limitations and scope, but that is another topic.

 Perhaps I will learn from you one day, or get a chance to solve a pressing problem that keeps you awake at night.
 Life is full of problems, but that’s what makes it interesting.